Grant Making Process

 1. Use the Community Profile to establish priorities, goals and objectives

-2. Develop the Request for Applications (May – August)
+2. Develop the Letter of Inquiry and Request for Applications (May – September)

 Funding priorities and criteria are announced and distributed to the community and potential applicants through a Letter of Inquiry (LOI) process.
 Wide distribution is essential in order to make the grant process competitive.
-Komen Puget Sound holds two grant writing workshops and offers technical assistance/capacity building small grants for a contracted grant writer or consultant to help potential applicants better respond to our LOI/RFA.
-LOIs are due mid-November.
-Applicants must be invited to submit an RFA due early January.
+Komen Puget Sound provides technical assistance and, in some cases, capacity building small grants for a contracted grant writer or consultant to help potential applicants better respond to our LOI/RFA.
+LOIs are due mid-November and applicants are typically invited to submit a RFA in December.
+The RFA is due in early January.

 4. Review Applications (January – February)